-‘Design for Government (DfG)’ is a 12-ECTS practice-based course within the Aalto University’s multi-school Creative Sustainability master’s program.
+‘Design for Government (DfG)’ is a 12-ECTS practice-based course within Aalto University’s multi-school Creative Sustainability master’s program.
 Each year, course leaders invite Finnish ministries, public service agencies, and regional and municipal administrations to work together with our students on 2-3 contemporary national-level policy challenges in Finland.

 History

-DfG was founded during the academic year 2014–2015 with the mission of developing and demonstrating design competences in Finnish government.
+DfG was founded during the academic year 2014–2015 with the mission of developing and demonstrating design competencies in the Finnish government.
 The course is situated as part of an international wave of interest in creative innovative approach to policy design, which is evident for example in the proliferation of design and innovation labs in government – notable examples include the Strategic Design Unit at the Finnish Innovation Fund, Sitra (also known as Helsinki Design Lab), Inland Design at the Finnish Immigration Service, the Policy Design Lab and Behavioural Insight Team in the UK, the MindLab in Denmark, and the Public Policy Lab in New York City.

 You can check the projects developed during the course from 2014 to 2021 here.